TDDD83 Computer Engineering - Bachelor Project

 - Using Brainwriting For Rapid Idea Generation, by Chauncey Wilson

 - Pencils before pixels - A Primer in Hand-Generated Sketching.
 Baskinger, M. in Interactions, March/April 2008, pp. 28-36.
-An article about the value of sketching by hand.
+An article on the value of hand sketching.

 During the workshop:

-- After the lecture each group works on its own based on the agenda in the pdf
+- After the lecture, each group works independently following the agenda in the pdf